History of the State Foundation on Culture and the Arts

 In 1983, the Folk Arts Program was initiated through a grant from the National Endowment for the Arts.
 This program helps to promote and perpetuate traditional folk arts throughout the state of Hawai‘i.

 To expand and improve upon the provisions made in the Art for State Buildings Law, the State Legislature in 1989 established the Works of Art Special Fund, which among other features created a non-lapsing fund allowing for the long-term planning and completion of public art projects.

-In 1993, the State Legislature established the Individual Artist Fellowship Program within the HSFCA to recognize and honor Hawai‘i’s exceptionall talented visual and performing artists.
+In 1993, the State Legislature established the Individual Artist Fellowship Program within the SFCA to recognize and honor Hawai‘i’s exceptionall talented visual and performing artists.

-In 1994, the HSFCA office relocated from the Old Federal Courthouse to the newly renovated historic Kamehameha V Post Office Building at 44 Merchant Street in Honolulu.
+In 1994, the SFCA office relocated from the Old Federal Courthouse to the newly renovated historic Kamehameha V Post Office Building at 44 Merchant Street in Honolulu.

 The Hawai‘i State Art Museum opened in the fall of 2002.
 The museum is located on the second floor of the No. 1 Capitol District Building.
 The museum houses three galleries featuring artworks from the Art in Public Places Collection.

 - Masaru “Pundy” Yokouchi 1966-1978

 - Bea Ranis 1978-1981

 - Naomi Morita 1982-1986

 - Mary Begier 2010-2011